National Academy of Sciences

 - News & Social Media

-Inaugural presentation in 2014 (Press Release).
-Awarded to honor significant advances in the psychological and cognitive sciences with important implications for formal and systematic theory in these fields.
-The recipient is awarded a medal and a $200,000 prize.
-Established by a gift from Richard C. Atkinson.
+The Atkinson Prize in Psychological and Cognitive Sciences (formerly the NAS Prize in Psychological and Cognitive Sciences) is presented to honor significant advances in the psychological and cognitive sciences with important implications for formal and systematic theory in these fields.
+Two prizes are presented biennially.
+The prize was established by Richard C. Atkinson in 2013.

 Elizabeth S. Spelke (2014)